alterationx10/ursula/README.md

 # Ursula

-A slim framework to make CLI apps in ZIO, primarily targeting Scala Native.
+A slim framework to make Scala CLI apps in ZIO.

 ## Project Status

 This project is still in (very) early development, but feel free to give it a try - I'd love to hear any feedback you have.
-To add resolvers for the published jars, check the [Using in your project](#using-in-your-project) section.

-I'm currently publishing `0.0.0-a# ` builds, any they might (i.e. most likely will) break a bit on updates, but using the current latest will give you a feel for how it's used, and where the project is moving towards.
+I had been publishing early artifacts to CloudSmith, but I'll be updating to Maven Central soon.

 ## Cross Compatibility

-I've started using `sbt-crossproject` to build both JVM and Native (0.4.x) versions of the library.
-Going forward, I'm attempting to drive development around "Native first" in terms of design choices.

-This project is written in Scala 3, but without too many fancy new features.
-I am trying to support cross-compile and publish for Scala 2.13 as well.
+This project was steering towards a focus on Scala Native, however I think I painted myself into a corner with that.
+Now, this project is going to focus on just the JVM, and Scala 3.
+It's also going to be very scala-cli focused.

 ## Anatomy of the Framework